A classification of postcritically finite Newton maps

 where $[\lambda']_\Lambda$ denotes the element of $\Lambda$ homotopic to $\lambda'$ rel $X$ (the sum is taken to be zero if there are no such elements).
 It is said that $\Lambda$ is {\em irreducible} if the matrix representing $f_{\Lambda}$ is irreducible.

-Denote by $\tilde{\Lambda}(f^{\circ n})$ the union of those components of $f^{-n}(\Lambda)$ that are isotopic to elements of $\Lambda$ relative $X$, and define $\tilde{\Pi}(f^{\circ n})$ for a multicurve $\Pi$ analogously.
-The following theorem (Theorem 3.2 of \cite{PT}) gives control on the location of irreducible Thurston obstructions by asserting that they may not intersect certain preimages of irreducible arc systems.
+Denote by $\tilde{\Lambda}(f^{n})$ the union of those components of $f^{-n}(\Lambda)$ that are isotopic to elements of $\Lambda$ relative $X$, and define $\tilde{\Pi}(f^{n})$ for a multicurve $\Pi$ analogously.
+The following is a special case of a theorem from \cite{PT} that gives control on the location of irreducible multicurve obstructions by asserting that they may not intersect certain preimages of irreducible arc systems.